s9y/s9y.github.io/docs/faq/index.md

 If you're especially paranoid, also change the **serendipity_config_local.inc.php** and **.htaccess** files to be only readable for the webserver.
 But then you need to remember to make those files writable when you upgrade Serendipity!

+#### Blog Is Blank

+Blank blog pages almost always mean the server has encountered an error.
+Luckily, web servers almost always keep track of errors in a log file.
+Ask your provider for the error logs for your web page; they'll tell you what the problem is.

+If you're having trouble finding the logs, you can try modifying your .htaccess with these lines:

+    php_value display_errors on
+    php_value error_log /path/to/your/serendipity/errors.log

+Of course, replace *path/to/your/serendipity* with the path to Serendipity on your server.
+Unfortunately, not all providers will allow you to do this.
+But if it works, you can read the errors.log in your Serendipity directory to determine the problem.

 #### When I save/preview an entry, it shows my admin panel in the preview section!
 Or: I need to login after each page request, and can't perform any action!

 This can happen, if your Webserver/PHP is not properly configured to use HTTP Cookie sessions.
 Serendipity requests PHP to have HTTP Session cookies enabled, and the session extension properly working.